Summit Seekers

 Join us on a rewarding journey to the top of Mount Washington.
 With every step, you’ll help kids with cancer create cherished memories and lifelong friendships at our free summer camps.

-Your Challenge
+The Challenge

 Your Impact

-Team Perks
+The Perks

-Some benefits are conditional upon participants reaching designated program milestones.
+*Some benefits are conditional upon participants reaching designated program milestones

 Eligibility